lifthrasiir/angolmois/INTERNALS.md

 may change without a notice.

 [^2]: Due to the current implementation strategy, the actual grading area may
-      vary when the measure is rescaled or BPM is changed.
+      vary if the object is very close to the point where the BPM or size of measure is changed.
+This behavior may change.

 ### Resources